yousefelassal/quote-cron/README.md

 > When written in Chinese, the word 'crisis' is composed of two characters.
 One represents danger and the other represents opportunity.

 > Faith, as well intentioned as it may be, must be built on facts, not fiction--faith in fiction is a damnable false hope.

+> Opportunity is missed by most people because it is dressed in overalls and looks like work.